Jürgen Kuczynski: Postwar life in East Germany

 As Kuczynski reached and passed retirement age, he continued to occupy a range of important advisory posts and memberships.
 Above all he continued to write prodigiously.
 He claimed to be a dissenter of the party line.
 He was discovered by a new generation of readers with his book entitled Dialogue with my great grandson (1983, "Dialog mit meinem Urenkel").

 It was widely read in East Germany during the 1980s, and Kuczynski was criticised for it by Socialist Unity Party of Germany.
 In Dialog mit meinem Urenkel, Kuczynski addressed the question of Stalinism, writing: "If you would ask me if I was happy as a comrade and a scholar in the 'time of Stalin', I can only answer: Yes!
 Yes!
 For I was convinced of the greatness and intelligence of Stalin, and did not feel oppressed in my scholarly work, let alone repressed.
-But don't forgot that the effects of Stalinism were slighter in our Party than in the Soviet Union.
+But don't forget that the effects of Stalinism were slighter in our Party than in the Soviet Union.
 Our conditions-think of the multi-party system-made the worse crimes impossible, as did the influence of several Party comrades".
 The scholar John Connolly wrote that there was an element of truth to Kuczynski's account as Stalin did not regard East Germany as permanent and in 1952 offered to allow German reunification provided Germany was neutral, which made establishing "full socialism" undesirable.
 Connolly wrote that Kuczynski was correct that the East Germany did not have the same "monster show trials" that the other "people's democracies" in Eastern Europe did in the late 1940s-early 1950s, but he ignored that about 2% of the East German population were the victims of government repression, of whom one-tenth died as a result.
 In Dialog mit meinem Urenkel, Kuczynski did admit to shame over some of his actions in the Stalinist period.

 He never lost the confidence of East German leader Erich Honecker, for whom he frequently worked as a speech writer.
 And he never lost his Marxist faith: unlike some members of the East German establishment, he continued to celebrate the German Democratic Republic.
-He also supported the PDS (party) (which inherited the mantle of the SED) in his writing, long after the reunification of 1989/90 had opened up the dark side of the old one-party dictatorship to wider and deeper scrutiny.
+He also supported the Party of Democratic Socialism (which inherited the mantle of the SED) in his writing, long after the reunification of 1989/90 had opened up the dark side of the old one-party dictatorship to wider and deeper scrutiny.

 Family

-Jürgen Kuczynski married Marguerite Steinfeld, an economist and translator.
+Jürgen Kuczynski married Marguerite Steinfeld, an economist and translator, in 1928.
 The couple had three recorded children, Thomas, Peter and Madeleine.

 Thomas, like his father, became an economic historian and university lecturer.
 Peter, an expert on American civilisation, worked for many years at the Martin Luther University of Halle-Wittenberg.